fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/classwork/classwork12.md

 ---

 ## Logistics
-* Due: Monday, October 2nd AoE.
+* Due: Monday, Feburary 26th AoE.
 * Submission instructions: make sure that the required file (`read_file.c`) is in your `/classwork/week7/mon/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for